 At this point, the house is ready to become a home!
 New homeowners are given an orientation to familiarize them with the heating and cooling system and other aspects of their home.
 Closing documents will be signed, keys will be turned over, and memories will begin being made!

 Homes are inspected by the city at different stages of the building process, for building code compliance.
 A home inspector will look at everything including, but not limited to:

 - The foundation

 - Windows and Doors

 - Structural Component

-Your builders also do quality checks at every stage, to catch any potential problems and fix them before construction is complete.
-These inspections help to ensure that you move into a safe home that’s in working order and looks great.
+We also do quality checks at every stage, to catch any potential problems and fix them before construction is complete.
+These inspections help to ensure that the home is safe, in working order and looking great.